Sri Lanka resorts and tea breaks

 Travellers can also explore new routes through the countryside via train.
-Luxury carriages cost an extra US$10 to US$15, and most tourists will be thankful for the upgrade – the premium ensures clean bathrooms and bearable seats.
+Tickets for travel in privately-run luxury carriages cost an extra US$10 to US$15, and most tourists will be thankful for the upgrade – the premium ensures clean toilets and bearable seats.
 Buses require a strong constitution and to rent a car on your own, you’d have to be insane.
 As they say… “Mad dogs and Englishmen…”

 Kandy is the ancient hill capital and has retained much of its original charm.
-Two hour’s drive from the capital, it is compact with bustling but friendly crowds, a lake and the world-famous Temple of the Tooth.
-At the annual Perahera the casket bearing Buddha's tooth is paraded around town in a spectacular pageant with acrobatic dancers, drummers and Kandyan chieftains in attendance.
-More than 100 caparisoned elephants, whip crackers and jugglers take part in the 10 nights of celebration, climaxing on the night of the Esela full moon.
+Two hour’s drive from Colombo, it is compact with bustling but friendly crowds, a lake and the world-famous Temple of the Tooth.
+At the annual Perahera the casket bearing a blessed replica of Buddha's tooth is paraded around town in a spectacular pageant with acrobatic dancers, drummers and Kandyan chieftains in attendance.
+More than 100 caparisoned elephants, whip crackers and jugglers take part in the 10 nights of celebration, climaxing on the night of the Esela full moon usually in August.
 There is a daylight Perahera the day afterwards.

 Helga, who presides over her erstwhile home with the grace of a duchess, has created a fantasy-land with outrageous colour schemes and candle-lit parlours full of antiques and whimsy.
 “It’s tongue-in-cheek,” she says to startled guests.
 “Staying here should be fun.”
 It’s an attitude that has made the place popular with cosmopolitan trendsetters.
 There are 30 rooms in operation, most are air-conditioned.